Functional Approach to Infant Eczema

 Food allergy (IgE) and food sensitivity (IgG) testing can be helpful (eliminations diets can work for this too however) for identifying foods that trigger symptoms.
 These tests may involve blood testing or skin prick testing.

-Taking a probiotic during the last month of pregnancy and while nursing could reduce your baby’s risk of eczema.
+Adding a probiotic, specifically Lactobacillus, to mom's diet may play a role in preventing eczema in children, and taking a probiotic during the last month of pregnancy and while nursing could reduce your baby’s risk of eczema.
 Probiotics support the gut microbiome (the bacteria in our guts that lives symbiotically with us and keeps us healthy when it’s balanced).
 Not only can this be helpful for eczema, it also can help with food allergies (lessen the risk for their development as the infant grows into childhood), and asthma.
 Infants and children can benefit from taking probiotics too.
 Fermented foods are natural probiotic sources, and examples include:

 - Yogurt (if avoiding dairy can use coconut yogurt)